techie-guy/starlight/README.md

 Loosely packed Game "Library" written in C

 ## Build it
-**If Building on Windows, you need to have a working MSYS2 Installation**
+**If building on Windows, you need to have a working MSYS2 Installation**

 Clone this repository recursively to pull in the submodules